JohnCoene/waiter/README.md

 ## Example

-Below is a simple example of an application that uses waiter, consult the [website](https://waiter.john-coene.com) for more.
+Below are simple examples of an applications that use the package, consult the [website](https://waiter.john-coene.com) for more.

+## Waiter

+To use the waiter:

 1. Include `use_waiter` in your UI.
 2. Trigger `show_waiter` to show the waiting screen.